tcarland/transam/README.md

   * FLAC    - Free Lossless Audio Compression
   * Vorbis  - for ogg support
   * NeroAAC - for mp4/aac (better quality than libfaac)
-  * Shorten - optional for shn file support
+  * Shorten - optional for shn file support (decode only)

 These tools should be available via the system PATH environment variable.
 TransAm has been tested with the following versions: